JoshKarpel/synthesize/docs/index.md

 - Targets are just shell commands, so you can use any tools you'd like.
 Synthesize works with your existing tools, it doesn't replace them.
 - Nodes can have multiple triggers, allowing you to express complex triggering conditions.
 - All command output is combined in a single output stream, with each node's output prefixed with a timestamp and its name.
+- The current time and the status of each node is displayed at the bottom of your terminal.
 - You can generate [Mermaid](https://mermaid.js.org/) diagrams of your flows for debugging and documentation.

 ## Examples